-Dwayne Miller, far left, keeps an eye on the flow of sand onto the beach this week grounds for shorebirds whose populations are in sharp decline.
-She pointed in the next few weeks," she said.
-Federique Beroset, with Pensacola-based She pointed out where vegetation should be planted and where areas with Pensacola-based Dune Doctors, began working with Reed on the Deadman's Island project in 2008.
-She's offering ad-vice on what types of na-tive plants will help stabi-lize the white evental lize the white crystal the new habitat and make it welcoming to shore birds," she said.
-"We're hoping to get least terns and skimmers here."
-The tip on the island be-ing created by the sand restoration project should be "very enticing for colo-nial nesting birds," Zdrav-kovic said. lize the white crystal sand.
-"Tm super excited about the quality of sand," she said as she watched sand, clay clumps and wa-ter spew from a large pipe.
-"The clay and peat provide nutrients in the quartz crystal sand for the plants and food for crabs and other creacrabs and other tures." crea Copied with permission of The Pensacola News Journal/pnj.com.
-Copyright 2012-2017 kovic said.
-"It's possible we'll have a few come check this out should be left open to at-tract birds.
-"I'm helping her shape the new habitat and make
+Federique Beroset, with Pensacola-based with Pensacola-based Dune Doctors, began working with Reed on the Deadman's Island project in 2008.
+She's offering ad-vice on what types of na-tive plants will help stabi-ling the white westel. the white crystal lize the white crystal sand.
+"I'm super excited about the quality of sand," she said as she watched sand, clay clumps and watched service when a large pipe.
+"The clay and peat provide nutrients in the quartz crystal sand for the plants and food for crabs and other creacrabs and other tures."

+Copied with permission of The Pensacola News Journal/pnj.com.
+Copyright 2012-2017